-Social Finance worked with Goodwill NFP, a community health program that pairs vulnerable first-time mothers with registered nurses, to analyze its operations and develop a set of recommendations that would enable the program to reach more high-risk mothers and improve program performance.
-The project sought to:
+Social Finance worked with Goodwill’s Nurse-Family Partnership (Goodwill NFP), a community health program that pairs vulnerable first-time mothers with registered nurses, to analyze its operations and develop a set of recommendations that would enable the program to reach more high-risk mothers and improve program performance.

-- And understand and leverage operational data to set goals and track progress.
+- Understand and leverage operational data to set goals and track progress.

 Social Finance helped Goodwill NFP develop and implement strategies to achieve these goals, including:

-- Data analysis.
-Social Finance analyzed Goodwill NFP’s programmatic data collected, from 2011 through 2018, to identify the variables most meaningful to operational efficiency and scale: referrals, nurse caseload, and nurse and participant attrition.
+- Data analysis: Analyzed Goodwill NFP’s programmatic data collected from 2011 through 2018 to identify the variables most meaningful to operational efficiency and scale: referrals, nurse caseload, and nurse and participant attrition.

-- We determined the top referral sources, concluding that health care providers and the Women, Infants, and Children (WIC) Program had the lowest conversion rates, while referrals collected in-person at human services offices and schools had the highest conversion rates.
+- Determined the top referral sources, concluding that health care providers and the Women, Infants, and Children (WIC) Program had the lowest conversion rates, while referrals collected in-person at human services offices and schools had the highest conversion rates.

-- We determined that the average caseload was 17-20 clients per nurse, with tenured nurses carrying larger caseloads and newer nurses reaching full caseload in around 12 months.
-We also noted that nurses’ other responsibilities, including case management, charting, travel, and referral generation, affected their caseloads.
+- Determined that the average caseload was 17-20 clients per nurse, with tenured nurses carrying larger caseloads and newer nurses reaching full caseload in around 12 months.
+Social Finance also noted that nurses’ other responsibilities, including case management, charting, travel, and referral generation, affected their caseloads.

-- We determined that participants who graduated had their schedules adjusted more frequently than those who did not continue with services, and participant attrition was highest during the prenatal period.
+- Determined that participants who graduated had their schedules adjusted more frequently than those who did not continue with services, and participant attrition was highest during the prenatal period.

-- Operational refinement.
-We recommended and developed multiple program improvements, based on our data analysis, to increase nurse support and optimize scheduling, including:
+- Operational refinement: Recommended and developed multiple program improvements, based on our data analysis, to increase nurse support and optimize scheduling, including:

 - A smartphone application-based time-tracking system to analyze nurse time management and find opportunities for greater efficiency in scheduling to reduce travel time and support serving more participants.